MontpellierRessourcesImagerie/ilastik-training/README.md

 docker run -it -v /tmp/.X11-unix:/tmp/.X11-unix -v $(pwd):/data -e DISPLAY  baecker/ilastik-training /ilastik-1.3.0-Linux/run_ilastik.sh

 to run it with x-forwarding and mapping of the current folder to the folder /data in the image.
+You need to allow access to the xserver before running this

+xhost +